robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 To make it a little bit clearer, repeat after me **"Modules are not files.
 Modules are not files.
 Modules are not files!"**.
 The correlation of files and modules in most programming languages is just incidental, but modules are objects that provide a particular interface, a file is just a medium used to describe that and load it.

+### What's a "module loader"?

+Since Modules are not files, but we more often than not use files to store them, we need something that'll evaluate a file and give us back a module.
+These things are often called *module loaders*.
+Not all languages have these, of course, but some do.

+In Node.js, `require` is the module loader.
+In Python, `import` is the loader.
+In Io objects are modules, and the loader is the Importer object, and can be implicit when you reference any object (Io will try to load a file with the same name if the message doesn't exist in the Lobby).
+In Java you don't have loaders because you don't have modules.
+In Clojure modules are replaced by first-class namespaces, so you don't have a loader either.

+Module loaders are interesting because they allow one to dynamically reference a Module that is stored in any other medium.
+A medium could be a file, it could be the internets, it could be a database, a zip file, an image, or anything else.

 ## Module solutions for JS